Open Positions: Professional Staff

 - Exceptional attention to detail and thoroughness in performing diligence on real estate and financing transactions.

-- Maintains files and all client documentation with follow-up on any pending post-closing tasks to ensure all loan matters are finalized.
+- Maintain files and all client documentation, with follow-up on any pending post-closing tasks to ensure all loan matters are finalized.

-- Proofreading legal documents to ensure accuracy and consistency.
+- Proofread legal documents to ensure accuracy and consistency.

-- Manages the attorney’s calendar, schedules meetings, resolves conflicts, and opens client matters.
+- Manage the attorney’s calendar, schedule meetings, resolve conflicts, and open client matters.

-- Working closely with attorneys to resolve a variety of day-to-day issues and supporting a broad range of commercial real estate transactions and projects.
+- Work closely with attorneys to resolve a variety of day-to-day issues and support a broad range of commercial real estate transactions and projects.

 - Manage arrangements for marketing opportunities, including conferences and travel.